 For fun and successful night hunts, this Pulsar XP50 binocular has a thermal resolution of 640 x 450 along with a 17 microns detector pitch.

-Once you capture an image with this accolade binocular, its edge-cutting technology further refines it and shows you the high and low points of the terrain.
+Once you capture an image with this exceptional binocular, its cutting-edge technology takes it a step further by refining the image and providing detailed information about the high and low points of the terrain, enhancing your hunting experience.

 The detection range of 1.1 miles and magnification capacity of 2.5-20x, used to be only in the military gadgetry back in the days.
 But with this pulsar accolade XP50 binocular, you can experience the best thermal hunting binoculars at an affordable price.